-We’ve learned over the years that Google is laser focused on user experience.
-With every recent update, Google has been focused on creating an out-of-this-world, seamless, user experience.
-Which makes sense, they want people to continue to come back to them!
+We’ve learned over the years that Google is laser-focused on user experience.
+With every update, Google continues to focus on providing the very best user experience possible.
+This makes sense as they want people to continue coming back!

-So what exactly is the difference between implicit and explicit search and how does Google use it to find search results?
+So what exactly is the difference between implicit and explicit intent?
+And how does Google use it to surface search results?

 Explicit Search Intent

 In the early days of the internet, people were very literal with their searches.
 If you were looking for a shop to get a dozen roses you would search “flower shops in Vancouver”.

 This explicit query matching was also how Google would populate the search results.
 The website that had the most mentions of “flowers” and “Vancouver” would often rank the highest.

 Today, users are still using explicit search queries to plan and book experiences.
 Whether it’s searching for nearby restaurants or to find information about a given topic, there are still countless ways we use explicit search intent.
 One limiting factor of targeting these keywords is that your content fails to include the subtext of the topic.

 This is where Implicit Search comes into play.

 Implicit Search Intent